tdameros/42-override/level04/walkthrough.md

 $2 = {<text variable, no debug info>} 0xf7e5eb70 <exit>
 ```

-We also found the offset value of `156` using the buffer overflow pattern generator.
+We also found the offset value of `156` using the buffer overflow pattern generator and GDB (using `set follow-fork-mode child`)

 To store the command in environment variables and retrieve its address, we must not forget to unset the `COLUMNS` and `LINES` variables in gdb.
 We can then retrieve the addresses: